Acts 1 - John Karmelich

 c)

-next section is the disciples desire to replace Judas.
+The next section has to do with the disciples' desire to replace Judas.

 i)